-The first time you use Claude on a new codebase, it feels like onboarding a brilliant contractor who has never seen your org chart, your deployment process, or your naming conventions.
-Every question requires preamble.
+First time you point Claude at a real codebase, it behaves like a brilliant contractor who has never seen your org chart, your deployment topology, or your naming conventions.
+Every question needs preamble.
 Every answer needs correction.
-The context layer fixes this.
+The coordination tax is the entire interaction.

-The architecture has four layers, each optimized for a different access pattern: always-on slow facts, on-demand domain skills, live real-time data, and a persistent entity graph of your organizational knowledge.
-Most teams get the first layer right and stop.
-The teams that build all four report a measurable difference in output quality — fewer corrections, fewer hallucinations about internal systems, and dramatically less time spent re-explaining context.
+Four layers, each tuned to a different access pattern: always-on slow facts, on-demand domain skills, live real-time data, and a persistent entity graph.
+Most teams get Layer 1 right and stop.
+The teams that build all four report fewer corrections, fewer hallucinations about internal systems, and far less time spent re-explaining context the assistant should already have.
+One honest caveat: Layer 4 is hard to maintain.
+If your organizational data is scattered across Jira, Slack, and Notion with no source of truth, the entity graph will cost more than it returns for the first six months.
+Build it last, on purpose.

-CLAUDE.md is the first file Claude reads when it enters your project.[1]
-It is the organizational equivalent of the employee handbook plus the architecture decision record plus the "things we do differently here" tribal knowledge document.
-And most teams underutilize it dramatically.
+CLAUDE.md is the first file the assistant reads when it enters your project.[1]
+Treat it as the employee handbook plus the architecture decision record plus the tribal knowledge that lives in three Slack threads and one engineer's head.
+Most teams treat it as a README.
+That is the mistake.

-The always-on layer should contain slow facts — information with a long shelf life that applies to virtually every interaction.
-Your tech stack and versions.
-Your deployment targets.
-Your naming conventions.
-Your testing philosophy.
-The directory structure and what lives where.
-The things a new hire would need to know on day one to avoid making embarrassing commits.
+The always-on layer holds slow facts.
+Information with a long shelf life that applies to almost every interaction.
+Tech stack and versions.
+Deployment targets.
+Naming conventions.
+Testing philosophy.
+Directory structure.
+The specific things a new hire would need on day one to avoid an embarrassing first commit.

-What does not belong in Layer 1: anything that changes weekly, anything specific to a single domain or feature, and anything that consumes more than 10-15% of the context window.
-CLAUDE.md is not a knowledge dump — it is a carefully curated set of universal truths about your organization.
+What does not belong here: anything that changes weekly, anything specific to a single feature, and anything that consumes more than 10–15% of the context window.
+CLAUDE.md is not a knowledge dump.
+It is a curated set of universal truths.
+Every line that does not earn its slot in the always-on budget pushes out a line that would.

 CLAUDE.md# Acme Corp — Engineering Context